maim-lain/schooloflust/patreonpatch.md

 <br>
 <br>

-### Installation and save info
+### Installation and save info:
-I know I called this a 'patch' but the download is the entire game with the patch already installed.
+- I know I called this a 'patch' but the download is the entire game with the patch already installed, meaning there's no special patch installation.
+So I guess it isn't technically a patch.
+You can call it the 'Remastered Edition' if you'd like.
-Currently, you have to start a new gaa
+- Currently, you have to start a new game to play the patched version.
+I did make a save converter for the previous patch but this already took a lot of time so I can't bothered to make sure it works at the moment.
+I'll make sure to post a save converter eventually though that will also convert an incest patch save to a normal save.

 <!---